Saxony duck: History

-The Saxony was bred in the 1930s by Albert Franz of Chemnitz, in the Free State of Saxony, by cross-breeding German Pekin, Blue Pomeranian and Rouen birds, and was first shown at Chemnitz-Altendorf in 1934.
+The Saxony was bred in the 1930s by Albert Franz of Chemnitz, in the Free State of Saxony, by cross-breeding of German Pekin with Blue Pomeranian and Rouen birds, and was first shown at Chemnitz-Altendorf in 1934.
 Almost all of the original stock was lost during World War II.
 After the War, Franz started breeding again from the remaining stock.

-The Saxony was officially recognised in East Germany in 1957, in West Germany in 1958.
+The Saxony was officially recognised in East Germany in 1957, and in West Germany in 1958.
 Birds were taken to Switzerland in 1965 and to France in 1968.
 The Saxony was recognised in the United Kingdom in 1982.
 Some were imported to the United States by David Holderread in 1984; the Saxony was admitted to the Standard of Perfection of the American Poultry Association in 2000.

 In 2013 the total number in Germany was 1173.
 In North America, the breed is listed as "threatened" by the American Livestock Breeds Conservancy.